Reviews You Can Rely On

 A little longer and roomier than the original

 The updated fit of the Dirt Roamer shorts is a touch longer and roomier in the legs than the original.
-While we feel this is generally a positive change, those who loved the fit of the previous version may find these to be a little baggier.
-That said, this will also work better for those with larger legs/buttocks.
+While this is generally a positive change, those who loved the fit of the previous version may find these to be a little baggier.
+This will also work better for those with larger legs and buttocks.
 These shorts also don't have any ventilation.
 Instead, the light material used in their construction is so breathable and quick-drying that you don't need any.
 Our testers found the Dirt Roamer shorts to be so comfortable that they found themselves opting for them more often than not.
+There isn't an exact pant version of this short.
+Patagonia makes the Dirt Roamer Storm but it is more of a rain pant.
+The Dirt Craft short has an impressive pant version that we've tested called the Patagonia Dirt Craft Pants.
+They are light, stretchy, breathable but not the most durable.

 Read more: Patagonia Dirt Roamer review